cloudfoundry/cf-for-k8s/docs/development.md

   - this directory is only used by cf-for-k8s maintainers
   - `build.sh` in each sub-directory has specific build instructions

+## Image References

+Image references are expected to use an image SHA digest.
+If using [kbld](https://get-kbld.io/) to build images as suggested in the component development flow, the image reference should include the digest by default.

 ## Tips

 - `alias k=kubectl`